COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Sterile Water for Irrigation R Sterility Tests 〈71〉:Meets the requirements.
+USP PF [52(1)] mono Sterile Water for Irrigation R Sterility Tests 〈71〉:Meets the requirements.

 Bacterial Endotoxins Test 〈85〉or Bacterial Endotoxins Test Using Recombinant Reagents 〈86〉:It contains less than 0.25 USP Endotoxin Units/mL.